 By contrast, digital wallet providers can acquire customers for as little as $20 each, thanks to real time data on income and spending.
 While they may not have in place all of the operational and regulatory infrastructure necessary to offer traditional bank branch services, digital wallet providers should be able to white-label or acquire those capabilities and attract new users for a fraction of the cost banks are paying.

 At the top of the banking stack, digital wallets should thrive as they gain a portion of the lifetime value of every customer they on-board.
-Our research shows that this opportunity could be valued at $200 billion in 2023.
-Today, investors are willing to pay a median market cap of $34002 per demand deposit for traditional banks.
+Today, investors are willing to pay a median market cap of $3400 per demand deposit for traditional banks.
 Each of those demand deposit relationships is at risk of disintermediation by in-pocket banking.
-Even if the the net present value of a digital wallet customer were one third that of a bank customer, the digital wallet providers could be worth approximately $1000 per user, or $200 billion in 2023, perhaps with winner-takes-most.
+If investors would value a digital wallet user similar to such demand deposit relationships, with 200 million users in 2023, the digital wallet opportunity could be valued at up to $700 billion, perhaps with winner-takes-most.
 By our estimates, Venmo may account for roughly $15 billion of PayPal’s market cap today, and Square’s market cap is roughly $25 billion, putting into perspective this opportunity.

 Square’s Cash App, Venmo and, perhaps, Apple Pay are well positioned to benefit from strong network effects.
 According to Google Search Trends, while all three services are attracting similar levels of interest, Square’s Cash App has entered an accelerated growth phase relative to Venmo and Apple Pay, as shown below.